 This perhaps may not come as a surprise to those of you who like Uniqlo.
 I have several of their undergarments and they’re so comfortable and gentle on my skin.
 When my daughter was born in July, I turned to their AIRISM line for her inners, which kept her cool and dry.
 Their clothes for babies are also great quality, have cute designs, and are a great price (especially if you get them on sale).

-What mothers in Japan like about Uniqlo’s inner garments:
+What parents in Japan like about Uniqlo’s inner garments:

 - Can launder repeatedly and the quality is still good